 Montrose is a very small city located in the state of Michigan.
 With a population of 1,587 people and three constituent neighborhoods, Montrose is the 398th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Montrose is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Montrose isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Montrose are a mix of both white- and blue-collar jobs.
 Overall, Montrose is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Montrose who work in office and administrative support (16.32%), sales jobs (13.06%), and food service (7.90%).

 The per capita income in Montrose in 2010 was $16,665, which is low income relative to Michigan and the nation.
 This equates to an annual income of $66,660 for a family of four.